← Back to blog

 • Form factor.
 Will you actually wear it every day?
 If it's awkward, heavy, or draws unwanted attention, it'll end up in a drawer.
 The best device is the one you forget you're wearing.

 • AI model flexibility.
 Are you locked into one AI model, or can you choose?
-The AI landscape changes fast — a device that lets you switch models (or bring your own API key) won't become obsolete when a better model launches.
+The AI landscape changes fast — a device that lets you switch models won't become obsolete when a better model launches.

 • Actual utility.
 Cool demos don't count.
 Can it replace real workflows?
 Calendar management, messaging, smart home control, health tracking — these are the use cases that justify wearing another device.

 • Total cost.
 Hardware price is just the beginning.
 Monthly subscriptions add up fast.
 A $499 device with a $24/month subscription costs $787 in the first year.
-A $99 device with a BYOK option could cost you $99 total.
+A $129 device with a $29/month subscription costs $477 in the first year — less than the AI Pin hardware alone.

 • Privacy.
 Does the device listen constantly?
 Where does your voice data go?
 Can you control which services see your data?
 These questions matter more with wearables than with phones because the device is always on your body.